cbdefontenay/freyr/README.md

  with flexible configuration options for color schemes, layouts, and responsiveness.

  > ### **Warning:**
  > **This component is in the early stage of development.
-Right now there are only two components available: the navbar and the buttons.**
+Right now there are only four components available: two navbar components, a dropdown and the buttons.**

  ## Components

  - **BasicButton**: A customizable button with color options, hover effects, and more.
- - **Navbar**: A fully customizable navigation bar with support for dark/light modes, custom colors, and responsive layouts.
+ - **Navbar**: A fully customizable navigation bar, custom colors, and responsive layouts.
+ - **NavbarWithLogo**: A fully customizable navigation bar, custom colors, and responsive layouts with an image logo.
  - **Dropdown**: A dropdown menu with customizable background colors and labels colors.

  ## Key Features